vingeophysicist/scrape_movies/README.md

 __Text Output__
 The movie website scraper generates a txt file named movies_title.txt that contains the scraped movie data.
 The txt file have the information of the best 100 movies of all time and the year the movie was produced.

+__Acknowledgments__
+The requests library: Requests
+The beautifulsoup4 library: Beautiful Soup